paulscherrerinstitute/pyscan/README.md

 In case a property is missing in the stream, and you requested the property to be acquired, you have 2 possibilities:

 - Raise an exception (default behavior) - the scan will be interrupted with the explanation what happened.
-- Provide a place holder value - when the value is not present in the stream, the place holder value is used to mark this.
+- Provide a place holder value - when the value is not present in the stream, the place holder value is used to mark this in the scan results.

 Lets say for example that in the case when a value in the bsread stream is missing, we don't want to raise an exception, but continue with the scan and store **None** in the place of the missing value.
 You can set a config variable to